pranav-ganesh/tp/docs/DeveloperGuide.md

 7. The MainWindow, where the relevant JavaFX elements are placed, shows the details of the selected contact

-The following sequence diagram shows how the display operation works when the telemarketer enters `display 2`:
+The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("display 2")` API call.

 ![Interactions Inside the Logic Component for the `display' Command](images/DisplaySequenceDiagram.png)